chenasraf/simple-scaffold/pages/configuration_files.md

 If you want to supply functions inside the configurations, you must use a `.js` file as JSON does not support non-primitives.

-A `.js` file is just like a `.json` file, make sure to export the final configuration:
+A `.js` file can be just like a `.json` file, make sure to export the final configuration:

 ```js
 /** @type {import('simple-scaffold').ScaffoldConfigFile} */